 This declaration does not change any of the City protocols or measures we are currently using regarding COVID-19, and does not require any additional action by our residents.

 All City of Harrisonburg playgrounds are closed as part of our response to limiting the spread of COVID-19 in our community.
 Open green spaces and walking trails where patrons can practice safe social distancing methods are still open at this time.
-All Harrisonburg Parks and Recreation indoor facilities are currently closed, and upcoming events have been canceled.
-The Public Safety Building has limited access and visitors should call ahead before visiting.
-The Hardesty-Higgins Visitor Center is currently closed.
+The Public Safety Building and Harrisonburg fire stations have limited access and visitors should call ahead before visiting.
+Those with emergencies should call 9-1-1.

 The City has implemented social distancing measures at Harrisonburg City Council meetings and is offering additional ways for residents to take part in meetings from home.